Want to survive a recession? Start with your data.

 - Surprise and delight and over-deliver.

-One of our clients recently prevented lost revenue: they learned they were about to lose a customer to a competing company but by initiating a direct conversation with a decision maker they not only prevented the client from leaving, but reengaged with them and upsold the customer to more services.
+Here’s how one of our clients prevented lost revenue: they learned they were about to lose a customer to a competing company but by initiating a direct conversation with a decision maker they not only prevented the client from leaving, but reengaged with them and upsold the customer to more services.
 By both over-delivering and upselling our client essentially doubled the profit they were about to lose.

 5).
 Fine-tune your value proposition.